 Over the past 15 years, social media platforms have come to dominate a large part of society.
 The landscape of communication has been permanently altered by tech giants like Facebook, Twitter, and LinkedIn.
-According to global data, there are an estimated 4.48 billion social media accounts on the internet right now.
+According to global data, there are an estimated 4.48 billion social media accounts on the Internet right now.
 The social media boom shows no sign of dying down any time soon, with 16.5 new users joining social media sites every second.

 With social media a real fixture in the daily lives of over half the global population, it’s becoming increasingly common for businesses to make first contact with their customers through their online platforms.
 While this is an exciting revolution in consumer relations to witness, it comes with a whole new set of logistical challenges.
-It can be challenging to tell which online services are truly reliable, and private investigators are no exception.
+It can be challenging to tell which online social media investigation services are truly reliable, and private investigators are no exception.

-The Advent of the Online Investigator
+The Advent Of The Online Investigator:

 All modern journeys begin with a single search.
 Check Facebook, Instagram, and LinkedIn for private investigation services near you.
 Remember that many UK PI agencies offer nationwide service, so don’t immediately rule out companies based a bit further away.